 The analyses undertaken by DHI used several different environmental variables and modelled them against observed density of harbour porpoise for each MU.
-In all MUs, the coarseness of the seabed sediment was important with porpoises showing a preference for coarser sediments (such as sand/gravel) rather than fine sediments (e.g. mud).
+In all MUs, the coarseness of the seabed sediment was important, with porpoises showing a preference for coarser sediments (such as sand/gravel) rather than fine sediments (e.g. mud).
 Similar habitat associations have been made in the eastern part of the North Sea (Skov et al, 2014).
 Sandeels (Ammodytidae), which are known prey for harbour porpoises, exhibit a strong association with particular surface sediments (Benke & Siebert, 1996; Santos, 1998).
 Fine particle fractions have been demonstrated to limit the distribution of the lesser sandeel (Ammodytes marinus) around the Shetland Isles (Wright et al, 2000).
 Harbour porpoise feed on a wide variety of fish and generally focus on the most abundant local species.
 The predominant prey type appears to be bottom-dwelling fish, although shoaling fish such as mackerel (Scomber scombrus) and herring (Clupea harengus) are also taken (Santos & Pierce, 2003; Pierce et al, 2007).

-For the Celtic and Irish Seas MU, the DHI model results for both the summer and winter seasons show water depth and variables within the water column (particularly current speed in the winter) are the most important physical factors that increase the probability of presence and density of harbour porpoise.
-The predicted densities of harbour porpoise show considerable variation during the periods they spend in offshore waters and more persistent pattern in coastal areas.
-There is an indication that the harbour porpoises within the Celtic and Irish Seas MU have a preference for water depths shallower than 40m.
-Areas of higher eddy activity (turbulence) were preferred along with tidal current speeds of 0.4-0.6m/s, although faster currents (0.8-1.0m/s) were also used in the summer.
-Lower densities of harbour porpoise were found in areas with high levels of shipping traffic (based on a threshold of approximately 50 ships per day) in the summer.

-The physical characteristics of the West Wales Marine / Gorllewin Cymru Forol site are well aligned to the environmental variables determining the probability of presence and the density of harbour porpoise.
-Much of the site incorporates shallow depths of around 40m, with some deeper areas beyond the 12nm boundary (see section 8).
-The seabed energy layer of EU SeaMap14 indicates that the energy levels, including current and wave energy, are low to medium across most of the site but with high energy around Pembrokeshire islands and the tip of the Llŷn Peninsula.
+For the North Sea MU the DHI model results for both the summer and winter seasons show water depth and variables within the water column are the most important physical factors that increase the probability of presence and density of harbour porpoise.
+The harbour porpoise density in the North Sea MU peaked in stable waters (based on vertical differences in temperature) with lower gradients of eddy activity (turbulence); higher densities were also found in areas with current speeds of 0.4-0.6m/s.
+The analysis indicated a preference for water depths between 30 and 50m throughout the year.
+There was a negative relationship with increasing levels of traffic beyond a threshold of approximately 80 ships per day.
+The physical characteristics of the Southern North Sea site are well aligned to the environmental variables determining the probability of presence and the density of harbour porpoise.
+The majority of the site incorporates shallow depths of around 40m (see section 5).
+The seabed energy layer of EU SeaMap10 indicates that the energy levels, including current and wave energy, are predominantly medium across the majority of the site.

-14 Phase 1 energy layers are available for download from EUSeaMap: http://www.emodnet-seabedhabitats.eu/default.aspx?page=1953

-The West Wales Marine site Gorllewin Cymru Forol is located in the Celtic and Irish Seas harbour porpoise MU15 and contains the Annex II species harbour porpoise as a qualifying species.
-Additionally, three other sites - North Channel, North Anglesey Marine / Gogledd Môn Forol and Bristol Channel Approaches / Dynesfeydd Môr Hafren - make up a series of sites proposed for harbour porpoise within this MU.